 - Take nothing but photos - leave nothing but footprints:

 - Do not mark trees or leave excessive flagging on carrys.
+When brushing out carrys, remove all limbs, etc. from the footpath.

 - Use a small trowel and cathole for human waste.
 Designate an appropriate and specific area for everyone in your party to use.